ntnn/docker-imapfilter/README.md

 IMAPFilter 2.8.1  Copyright (c) 2001-2023 Eleftherios Chatzimparmpas
 ```

-The best way to use this image is to have your imapfilter configuration
+The intended way to use this image is to have your imapfilter
-in a git repo.
+configuration in a git repo, which will then be pulled in the
+entrypoint.

 ## Image tags

-The repository builds to versions of the image:
+The repository builds two versions of the image:

 1. The `latest`/`main` tagged version, which is always build from the
    main branches of both [lefcha/imapfilter][imapfilter] and this